 Day 1

 Arrive at Little Beaver Lake Campground to set up camp and maybe do some fishing.
-July, August and Labor Day weekend this 8-site campground fills early in the day.
-During those months, plan on booking a room in Munising or being prepared to backcountry camp at the nearby Coves site if you’ll be arriving late in the day.
+July, August and Labor Day weekend this 8-site, drive-in campground fills up quickly (advance reservations required via recreation.gov).

 Day 2